 The possibility of using floating modules will be investigated to support the functionality of the energy island in every stage of its life cycle.
 This modular approach could make the island more adaptive to the needs of future activities such as floating workshops, and storage facilities can easily be attached and relocated in the different stages of the offshore developments.
 This is an advantage since investments only need to be made when needed and the floating facilities can be re-deployed elsewhere once it has served the project’s needs.
 Furthermore, a partially floating island may have a smaller impact on the sea life and surroundings than a large permanent reclaimed island.
 On the other hand motion requirements and mooring loads will possibly set a practical limitation for a floating island on the North Sea.
 Therefore a combination of floating modules connected to a reclaimed island will be investigated.

 The proposed scope of work consists of six work packages.

+INTERESTED?
 The HybridEnerSeaHub JIP will be conducted as a 2½ year Joint Industry Project in close co-operation with energy companies, operators, yards, engineering companies and marine system suppliers.
 The total project budget is 1 million Euro and the project will start October 1, 2019.